-Today's post is another chapter for my work-in-progress memoir.
-I am picking up where April's post, Coming into Power, left off.
+Today's post is another chapter for my work-in-progress memoir that shares my experience while attending a 7-day silent retreat in 2010.
+This chapter picks up where April's post, Coming into Power, left off.

 Thank you for taking the time to read today!

 Cellular reception at Omega was pretty much limited to texting and email, so I took the shuttle into town to telephone my kids.
 I would go off the grid entirely that evening at the commencement of my seven-day silent retreat.
 Disconnecting was not something I’d done since the nineties when I bought my first mobile phone.
 Feeling a little apprehensive about being out of touch, backup measures were put into place for emergency purposes.

 While in town, I ate a non-vegetarian meal, window shopped, and enjoyed the crisp fall day and passersby.
 Wandering into the old five-and-dime store was like a step back in time, and I admired the various trinkets, from Gumby to Slow Poke candy and fine dyed wool.
 After selecting a pair of knitting needles and yellow spun yarn, it was time to catch the shuttle bus back to campus.

 The first evening of the silent retreat began with instructions— we were not to talk or make eye contact or simple gestures.
 Nor were we to read, jog, or do yoga.
 No activity was allowed, other than eating and journaling, unless it was new for you and arose organically.
 We were to meditate en masse, in a seated position and on a rigorous schedule, and attend two satsangs daily.

 After the guidelines were made clear, I asked permission to occasionally lie down in the hall.
 My back and shoulders were aching from sitting on the floor in BackJack chairs since being at Omega.
 My special request relegated me to the back right corner of the room along with other persons seeking exceptions to the rule.